Plants for Climate Resilience

 Emma Grover is the Project Manager of the Nurturing Nature Initiative at NYBG.

 One of the most important tools for building climate resilience can be found all around us: plants.
-From forests and wetlands to our own backyards and community gardens, plants provide essential services that help to both mitigate climate change and allow ecosystems to adapt to its impacts.
+From natural ecosystems like forests and wetlands to built and cultivated spaces such as community gardens, city blocks, and farms, plants provide essential services that help to both mitigate climate change and allow ecosystems to adapt to its impacts.

 One important role plants play is in capturing carbon.
 Through photosynthesis, plants draw carbon dioxide out of the atmosphere and store it in their leaves, stems, roots, and in the surrounding soil.
 This process helps slow the buildup of greenhouse gases that drive global warming.
 Perennial plants, especially native species with deep root systems, are especially valuable for long-term carbon storage.